Hasn’t socialism failed time and again?

 It’s an old canard that “socialism has never worked” anywhere in human history.
 “Look at Venezuela!” a Trump supporter who answered his Democrat son’s cell phone thundered at me the other day as I was phone-banking for Bernie.

 First of all, I’ve never heard anyone try to buttress this claim by shouting, “Look at Denmark!” or “Look at Sweden!”
-Without denying that every country has its share of problems, I think you’d be hard-pressed to say that democratic socialist countries in Europe “have never worked.”
+Without denying that every country has its share of problems, I think you’d be hard-pressed to say that social democracies in Europe “have never worked.”
 At any rate, most of them enjoy their universal health care better than we like our own healthcare system.

 But why not: let’s look at Latin America.
 To the point that socialized medicine, for instance, works best in smaller countries where it’s easier to organize, I’d match Marx’s own point that the overthrow of capitalism will be most effective in countries where there is actually enough wealth to redistribute — and the United States is the wealthiest country in the world.
 Even so, Latin American socialism has fared far better, economically, than its provincial, neo-McCarthyist critics in the United States would lead us to suppose.